Vincelee78/TGC14-Project-1/README.md

 # TGC14-Project-1

-# Project name:
-Interactive map guide for tourists in Singapore.
+To create an interactive map guide for tourists in Singapore.

 # Summary:
 To allow tourists to locate nearby hotels, eateries, hawkers, attractions from their current location and display real time taxi availability.